 While the crew moved back to work, Adama remained looking at the photograph.

 Later, in another part of the ship, Tigh was pouring something from a flask into his mug.
-He was in a common room where Starbuck, Boomer, Helo, the CAG and him were playing some sort of poker-like game with octagonal cards.
+He was in a shared room where Starbuck, Boomer, Helo, the CAG and him were playing some poker-like game with octagonal cards.

 "Uh oh," Starbuck said.